 If as a sophomore you're on the U.S. National Team, things are pretty straight-forward.
 You'll be seen as an elite player, and capable of playing at virtually any college or university.
 But that's only a handful of players in each class year.
 And regardless as to how good a player you are, if you have a C- GPA and a SAT combined score of 1400 (out of 2400), you're not going to play at Harvard (or any other ECS school).

-As a sophomore, you likely do not yet know your eventual appropriate academic or soccer level, so don't get too focused on that at this time.
-Instead continue to look for a range of schools that best meet your Campus Factors and has your academic area of interest.
+As a sophomore, you likely do not yet know your eventual appropriate academic or field hockey level, so don't get too focused on that at this time.
+Instead, continue to look for a range of schools that best meet your Campus Factors and has your academic area of interest.
 Your list will likely change and ultimately narrow over the next 24 months.
 Of course, continue to make good grades as having a strong academic record opens many more opportunities.

-- Athletic fit is the tricky one, with the hardest part of the search being a realistic appraisal of your soccer level.
+- Athletic fit is the tricky one, with the hardest part of the search being a realistic appraisal of your field hockey level.
 Parents are notoriously poor judges of their own children’s athletic ability; their natural interest in wanting happy, successful children does not foster unbiased views.
-Your coaches are often only slightly better judges, either because they don’t understand what it takes to play college soccer or they have a reluctance to give honest, sometimes expectation-deflating feedback.
+Your coaches are often only slightly better judges, either because they don’t understand what it takes to play college field hockey or they have a reluctance to give honest, sometimes expectation-deflating feedback.

 #3 Contact Coaches, Get in Front of Coaches

-Judging soccer talent is subjective, so it's imperative that you play in front of your targeted coaches.
+Judging field hockey talent is subjective, so it's imperative that you play in front of your targeted coaches.
 Your options are:

 - Having the coach come to a regular game (probably in the spring).
 If they'll do that, it shows a real interest and you'll get far more focus.

 - Having a coach watch you at a tournament.